Archictural Inspo: Troll Hus Sugar Bowl, CA

 Norwegian modernism meets California can-do ingenuity, via Mork Ulnes Architects

-Lake Tahoe’s Donner Summit is best known for one of the worst moments in western pioneering history.
-(Confused?
-Read this.)
-More recently the naturally breathtaking region has begun to attract an increasingly design-focused breed of visitors, leading to less classic ski lodges and (thankfully) more modern cabins.
-On the striking end of the spectrum is the recently completed Trollhus, by Mork Ulnes Architects.
-Located in the ski village of Sugar Bowl—adjacent to soon to be home of Norden Cross, a hotly anticipated modern alpine development—the contemporary second home is a beautiful example of alpine modernism.
+Lake Tahoe’s Donner Summit is best known for two things—one of the more nightmarish moments in western pioneering history, and dang good skiing and boarding.
+And since the 60s, the naturally breathtaking region has attracted an increasingly design-focused breed of visitors too, leading to less classic ski lodges and (thankfully) more modern architecture.
+On the striking end of the spectrum is the recently completed Troll Hus, by Mork Ulnes Architects.
+Located in the North Lake Tahoe ski village of Sugar Bowl, the contemporary second home is a beautiful example of alpine modernism.

 Designed as a retreat for a family of fifteen (extended relatives included, thankfully), the sizable structure is raised a full story from the ground by a plinth concrete foundation that offers egress and storage in the summer and protects the ski cabin from the site’s harsh weather during winter months, which can bring up to 800 inches of snowfall annually.